 Section 28.03 of the Texas Penal Code defines criminal mischief as one of the following examples:

-· Purposely damaging or destroying the property of someone else;
+- Purposely damaging or destroying someone else’s property;

-· Purposely messing with the property of someone else and causing a loss or inconvenience to the owner or a third party; or
+- Purposely disturbing someone else’s property and causing a loss or inconvenience to the owner or a third party; or,

-· Purposely marking or inscribing on the property of someone
+- Purposely marking or inscribing on someone else’s property

-The offenses for criminal mischief classify as follows:
+The classification of offenses regarding criminal mischief is as follows: